Pabloo22/ask-youtube-playlists/README.md

 7. Download the podcast transcripts and timestamps from [Kaggle](https://www.kaggle.com/datasets/piyusharma/andrew-huberman-podcast-transcripts-95-episodes) and place them in the `data/raw` folder.
-8. Run `make process_data` to process the raw data and save it in the `data/processed` folder.

 ## Objective
 The idea consists of creating an application that answers questions about